Rule Change: Open

 TransGrid’s rule change is one of seven rule change requests the AEMC commenced consultation on through the System services consultation paper.
 It is also being progressed alongside the AEMC’s Investigation into system strength frameworks in the NEM.
 Submissions to the consultation paper were due on 13 August 2020 and can be found below.

 This extension will allow the Commission sufficient time to develop and consult on how the system strength frameworks should be evolved, reflecting the complexity of the issues involved.
-This has been informed by stakeholder submissions to the consultation paper, the need to prioritise important system security issues, as well as stakeholder feedback related to the need for coordination between the AEMC’s work program and the ESB’s Post 2025 Market Design work program.
+This has been informed by stakeholder submissions to the consultation paper, the need to prioritise important system security issues, as well as the need for effective coordination between the AEMC’s work program and the ESB’s Post 2025 Market Design work program.
 The extension will also allow AEMO to provide key technical advice.

 Other relevant system services rule change processes underway